AnthonissenBert/Notes/SlingshotDnD/Factions/The Bouldermanes.md

 None yet
 #### Flaws

-They want their work to matter so they often will spend more time than necessary to
+They want their work to matter so they often will spend more time than necessary to complete a job